-A tight integration of APIs and the application view is important for the app to work efficiently.
-The view adds lot of information about the product.
-There is static information which sticks to the page and then there is dynamic information that is pulled by the API from the server.
+Tight integration of APIs and the application view is important for the app to work efficiently.
+The view adds a lot of information about the product.
+There is static information that sticks to the page and then there is dynamic information that is pulled by the API from the server.
 For example, product prices are subject to change and must be pulled from the server by the application before showing it to the customer.

 A quality mobile commerce app after public testing is uploaded to an Application Store for distribution.
 Generally, the app stores are Apple App Store and Google Play Store.
 However, there are many 3rd party app stores.

 As such, mobile apps carry a lot of advantages to a dynamic website.
 There are reasons people are moving to a mobile-app strategy.
-Ecommerce vendors are insisting on app over website.
+Ecommerce vendors are insisting on the app over the website.